iqtree/iqtree.github.io/doc/Tutorial.md

 Choosing the right substitution model
 -------------------------------------
+<div class="hline"></div>

-IQ-TREE supports a wide range of [substitution models](../Substitution-Models) for DNA, protein, codon, binary and morphological alignments.
+IQ-TREE supports a wide range of [substitution models](Substitution-Models) for DNA, protein, codon, binary and morphological alignments.
 If you do not know which model is appropriate for your data, you can use ModelFinder to determine the best-fit model:

     #for IQ-TREE version >= 1.5.4:
     iqtree -s example.phy -m MFP